bradymholt/geekytidbits.com/README.md

 ## Building

 Running `npx xertz serve` will build the site and run a local web server listening at http://localhost:8080, pointing to the `_dist/` folder.
-And changes to the `content/` folder will rebuild the site.
+Any changes to the `content/` folder will rebuild the site.

 ## Deploying